Jerusalem–Khan railway station: Future railway station

-The station is expected to return to active railway service as part of National Infrastructure Plan 108, which provides for the extension of the New Tel Aviv–Jerusalem railway to Jerusalem–Malha.
-The station would be turned into a through station, with the original route to the southwest leading to Malha being complemented by a new route to the northwest, leading to the Jerusalem–Yitzhak Navon railway station (the current terminus) via a completely new underground station in central Jerusalem.
-However, due to engineering constraints, the revived station would be built in a shallow underground structure (like Navon station, although not nearly as deep), and the railway will only reach surface level at Malha station.
+The station is expected to return to active railway service as part of National Infrastructure Plan 108, which provides for the extension of the New Tel Aviv–Jerusalem railway from Jerusalem–Yitzhak Navon railway station (the current terminus) via a completely new underground station in central Jerusalem to Jerusalem Khan.
+Due to engineering constraints, the revived Khan station would be built in a shallow underground structure and would be designed as a future through station, enabling the possibility of someday reviving the old railway alignment to the southwest to Malha station, albeit in a new, mostly-underground route.

 Detailed plans unveiled in November 2021 foresee that the Station's platforms will be located 42 meters underground.
-The historical station structure's roof will be restored to its original dimensions, but it will remain an entertainment venue; the main entrance will be built in a separate glass structure.
-Two secondary entrances will be built, one north of the station complex in the Liberty Bell Park, and the other facing Hebron Road, in the extreme south of the station lot.
+The historical station structure's roof will be restored to its original dimensions, but it will remain an entertainment venue; the main entrance to the new underground station will be built in an adjacent glass structure.
+Two secondary entrances will be built, one north of the station complex in Liberty Bell Park, and the other facing Hebron Road, in the extreme south of the station lot.

-Like the existing Navon and Malha stations, as well as the planned Jerusalem-Central station, the revived Jerusalem-Khan will have two island platforms servicing four tracks.
-Each Island platform will be built in a vault, and both vaults will be linked by direct overpasses to escalators and elevators leading to the surface; as opposed to Jerusalem-Navon's structure, where the surface escalators and elevators only lead to a central vault, from which overpasses extend to the platforms.
+Like the existing Navon and Malha stations, as well as the planned Jerusalem-Central station, the revived Jerusalem-Khan will have two underground island platforms servicing four tracks.
+Each Island platform will be built in a vault, and thanks to its shallower depth, both vaults will be linked by direct overpasses to escalators and elevators leading to the surface; as opposed to Jerusalem-Navon's structure, where the surface escalators and elevators only lead to a central vault, from which overpasses extend to the platforms.

+The future Blue Line of the Jerusalem Light Rail is planned to have a stop at the station.